isc-projects/kea/doc/sphinx/arm/classify.rst

     As of Kea 2.7.5, ``client-class`` (a single class name) has been replaced with ``client-classes`` (a list of one or more class names) and is now deprecated.
-It will still be accepted as input for a time to allow users to migrate but will eventually be unsupported.
+It will still be accepted as input for a time to allow users to migrate but will eventually be rejected.

 In certain cases it is beneficial to restrict access to certain subnets only to clients that belong to a given class, using the ``client-classes`` parameter when defining the subnet.
-This parameter may be used to sepcify a list of one or more classes to which clients must belong in order to use the subnet.
+This parameter may be used to specify a list of one or more classes to which clients must belong in order to use the subnet.